pradkrish/ProjectEuler/README.md

 Solutions to some problems from project euler.
-For more information go to https://projecteuler.net/
+For more information please go to https://projecteuler.net/